I rode for hours, but I saw no sign of them.

 “I’ll let her explain,” Kaellax replied.
 “Can you get us to her?”

+When we reached the edge of the marsh, the only thing waiting for us was a burned pile of debris.
+There had once been a tavern here, a large tavern visited by hundreds of travelers on their way to or from Vers.
+It had been destroyed recently, burned to the ground like the ancient ruins.
 I kicked a piece of burnt wood, frustrated by the constant reminders of all the loss this area had endured, and then went to work grabbing some supplies from Surfal’s saddle.

 I felt Lady Evanor’s presence before she started to speak, but I spun around to see she was already within a few feet of us.
 She wore a cloak, but her hood was back enough that I could see her face, aging with time, and she smiled at me.